To avoid the onset of rust, damaged paintwork should be rectified immediately.

 Before painting, gentle polishing using a very fine polishing agent may be carried out locally if required (e.g. if there are any uneven edges).
 The surface is cleaned thoroughly and left to dry.

 Stir the primer well and apply using a fine brush, a matchstick or similar.
 Finish off with a basecoat and clearcoat once the primer has dried.

-For scratches, proceed as described above, but mask around the damaged area to protect the undamaged paintwork.
+For scratches, implement the same procedure but mask around the damaged area to protect the undamaged paintwork.

-Touch-up pens and spray paints are available from Volvo retailers.
+Touch-up pens and spray paints for touching up paintwork are available from Volvo dealers.

 If the stone chip has not penetrated down to the meal and an undamaged layer of paint remains in place, fill in with base coat and clear coat as soon as the surface has been cleaned.